Deterministic microwave-optical transduction based on quantum teleportation: Quantum state transfer

-{\em Quantum state transfer.---} While quantum capacity shows the ultimate quantum information rate, the transduction performance can vary depending on different quantum states.
+While quantum capacity shows the ultimate quantum information rate, the transduction performance can vary depending on different quantum states.
 Here, we consider the quantum states that are important for quantum communication and computation, including the coherent state $\ket{\alpha}$, the cat state $\ket{cat_+}\propto(\ket{\alpha}+\ket{-\alpha})$, and the finite-squeezed GKP states~\cite{gottesman2001,terhal2020towards},

 where $\hat{D}(\alpha)$ is the displacement operator and $\ket{k}_{\rm GKP}=\sum_{n=-\infty}^\infty \ket{\sqrt{\pi}(2n+k)}_{\hat{q}}$ is the perfect GKP state.
 The variance $\sigma_{\rm GKP}^2$ characterizes the GKP noise due to finite-squeezing (see Appendix~\ref{app:GKP}).